anavilohia/Inclusive-AI-Image-Generation/Data/PromptList.md

 3. A parent-teacher conference
 4. **Final Prompt**: A parent playing with their child, select the gender of the parent at random

+## Race
+### White Collar Worker Representation
+Iterations
+1. **Initial Prompt**: A white collar worker
+2. A person working a white collar job
+3. A person working a job that requires office work
+4. **Final**:  A person writing important documents for a job that requires office work

+### Blue Collar Worker Representation
+Iterations
+1. **Initial Prompt**: A blue collar worker
+2. A person working a blue collar job
+3. A person working a job that requires skilled work or manual labor
+4. **Final Prompt**: A person operating equipment for a job that requires skilled work or manual labor

 ## Disability
 ### Blind and Low Vision Representation